wankdanker/node-inotify-run/README.md

   Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     -p, --path <value>         Path to watch
     -d, --depth <n>            How many directories deep should be watched.
     -e, --events <list>        List of events to watch for; see below.
+    -i, --include <glob-list>  List of directories to include, globstyle (minimatch) -x, --exclude <glob-list>  List of directories to include, globstyle (minimatch)

   Debugging: